manumorante/frontend-assignment-co/README.md

 - **Skeleton Screens**: The most relevant components display a skeleton while loading data.
 I absolutely love using this approach.

-- **Responsive Design**: Comfortable use on mobile devices by applying best practices like avoiding the 300ms delay on buttons and preventing zoom when focusing on inputs.
+- **Responsive Design**: Ensured comfortable use on mobile devices by applying best practices, such as avoiding the 300ms delay on buttons and preventing zoom when focusing on inputs.

-- **Tailwind CSS**: Initially, I was skeptical about _Tailwind_, but it has proven versatile and effective.
+- **Tailwind CSS**: Initially, I was skeptical about _Tailwind_, but it has proven to be versatile and effective.
 I love it for the control it offers, though I understand companies may use other systems like CSS with BEM or CSS Modules.
 Even if it's not being used, it can still be utilized for quick prototyping and advancing projects.
 It's not just another _Bootstrap_!

 - **Prettier**: Configured to my favorite style :) An indispensable tool, especially for team collaboration, with the Tailwind CSS plugin enhancing readability through consistent class order.

 - **Avoiding Shancn/UI**: I prefer not to use such libraries in companies because they require constant oversight and don't scale well.
-Building a custom design system ensures better consistency and control in components.
+Building a custom design system ensures better consistency and control over components.

-- **Testing**: I test what matters—core logic and flows—with Vitest and Testing Library.
-Not aiming for 100% coverage, just real confidence.
-Presentational components: optional.

 ## Notes